-The Company was incorporated under the laws of the State of Nevada on October 6, 1997.
-The Company was a shell entity that is in the market for a merger with an appropriate operating company.
+We were incorporated under the laws of the State of Nevada on October 6, 1997.
+We were a shell entity that was in the market for a merger with an appropriate operating company.

-On December 28, 2012, the Company entered into a transaction (the "Share Exchange"), pursuant to which the Company acquired 100% of the issued and outstanding equity securities of Actinium Pharmaceuticals, Inc. ("API"), in exchange for the issuance of approximately 99% of the issued and outstanding common stock, par value \$0.01 per share, of the Company.
-The Share Exchange closed on December 28, 2012.
-As a result of the Share Exchange, the former shareholders of API became the controlling shareholders of the Company.
-At the closing, each API shareholder received 0.333 shares (the "Exchange Ratio") of Actinium common stock for each API share exchanged.
-At the closing, all of the API shareholders' options and warrants to purchase API common stock was exchanged at the Exchange Ratio for new options or warrants, as applicable, to purchase Actinium common stock.
-The Share Exchange was accounted for as a reverse takeover/recapitalization effected by a share exchange, wherein API is considered the acquirer for accounting and financial reporting purposes.
-The capital, share price, and earnings per share amount in these consolidated financial statements for the period prior to the reverse merger were restated to reflect the recapitalization in accordance with the exchange ratio established in the merger except otherwise noted.
+On December 28, 2012, we entered into a transaction (the "Share Exchange"), pursuant to which the Company acquired 21% of the issued and outstanding equity securities of Actinium Pharmaceuticals, Inc. ("Actinium"), in exchange for the issuance of 4,309,015 shares of common stock, par value \$0.001 per share, of the Company (the "Common Stock"), which were issued to the shareholders of Actinium.
+As a result of the Share Exchange, the former shareholders of Actinium became the controlling shareholders of the Company.
+The Share Exchange was accounted for as a reverse takeover/recapitalization effected by a share exchange, wherein Actinium is considered the acquirer for accounting and financial reporting purposes.
+As a result of the Share Exchange, the Company assumed the business and operations of Actinium.